 A split-incentive problem exists when the flows of investments and benefits are not properly allocated among the parties in a transaction, impairing investment decisions.

-Due to the financial disconnect between those responsible for the investment in any operational upgrades and those who benefit from them, an underinvestment in necessary upgrades often occurs.
+Due to the financial disconnect between those responsible for the investment in any operational upgrades and those who benefit from them, there is underinvestment in necessary upgrades.

 There are 4 clear types of split-incentive cases –